Cytnx-dev/Cytnx/docs/source/guide/cyx/Bond.rst

 Bond
 =======
-A **Bond** is an object that carries informations such as direction, dimension and quantum numbers (if with Symmetry).
-Mostly, it is used as a part of CyTensor.
+A **Bond** is an object that represent the legs of a tensor.
+It carries informations such as direction, dimension and quantum numbers (if with Symmetry).

 .. toctree::